 A giant in the tech and the business world, few companies come close to Apple in terms of size, power and reach.
-As a result, there is no shortage of investors seeking to buy Apple shares.
+As a result, there is no shortage of investors seeking to buy Apple stock.
 But before you buy shares in Apple, take a take at this extensive guide, covering everything you need to know before you put your money where your mouth is and invest in Apple (APPL).

-Buy Shares in Apple
+Buy Apple Stock

 The stock market is 90% speculation and 10% research — BuySharesIn.com